 We carry out a large amount of research into the symptoms and causes of mental health conditions, from illnesses occurring in children to those occurring in older adults.

-We want to find better ways to treat mental health conditions and improve the lives of those affected.
+We are always striving to find better ways to treat mental health conditions and improve the lives of those affected.
 Our research projects investigate common mental health disorders like anxiety, depression, dementia, psychosis, substance use disorders and many more.

 Clinical trials cover a wide range of different types of research.
 Trials are often used to test new medicines or vaccines, but they can also be used to look at new combinations of existing medicines.